howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] Write session sketch

+- [x] Write session test
-- [ ] Write session test and get it to work
+- [ ] Get session test to actually work lol

 - [ ] Make sessions exclude the logins, no need for separate test for this, existing login test covers
 - [ ] Make a session in the warmup